nounch/augmented-tree/README.md

   not file system trees.
 - Augmented Tree does work with vertically split windows. `aug-resize`, however may show unexpected behavior,
+- Always use `aug-kill-buffer` to quit Augmented Tree (e.g. hit `q` while the cursor is in the Augmented Tree buffer).
+This is necessary for deinitialization.

 # Usage